cedadev/sdp-publisher-scripts/README.md

 Data is published with `--set-replica` flag.

+The publication script will automatically obtain a certificate via myproxy if needed.
+If a certificate already exists at the correct path and is not already expired or about to expire (in the next hour), then no myproxy request is made.

 ## Installation

 Create and activate a virtual environment, edit `config.py` as required, and then `python setup.py install` into the venv.